threadi/wp-personio-integration-light/readme.txt

 * Updated translations
 * Fixed missing files for Block Editor in WordPress-SVN
 * Fixed error in dashboard if pro-plugin is not active

+= 2.4.2 =
+* Added occupation detail as sub-entry for occupation-category
+* Updated all translations for values for position details set by Personio